n6171028/julia-package-publish/README.md

 # julia-package-publish

-Setting the version number in Project.toml, commit and tag the new version, then register it into the private registry
+Update the version number in Project.toml, commit and tag the new version, then register it into a private registry

 # Usage